kkneomis/python_class1/in_class/Class_1_Challenges.md

 Write a Python class named Rectangle constructed by a length and width and a method which will compute the area of a rectangle.

 ### Challenge 3

-Write a Python class named Rectangle constructed by a length and width and a method which will compute the area of a rectangle.

-### Challenge 4

 Define a class which has at least two methods:
 getString: to get a string from console input